Sai-Nandan-Desetti/Quotes/quotes/Else.md

 > Do not strive for perfection.
 There's a crack in everything; that's how the light gets in. - Leonard Cohen

-> If the doors of perception were cleansed everything would appear to man as it is &mdash; infinite. - William Blake
+> If the doors of perception were cleansed, everything would appear to man as it is &mdash; infinite. - William Blake

 > A hero is no braver than an ordinary man, but he is brave only five minutes longer. - Ralph Waldo Emerson

-> Happiness is nothing more than a good health and bad memory. - Albert Schweitzer

 > The best way to predict the future is to create it. - Peter Drucker